 So you've given it some thought and want to explore your options, but you don't know where to start?
-The springtime is a great time to get the ball rolling as you plan your courses for the next school year.
+The springtime is a great time to get the ball rolling as you plan your high school courses for the next school year.
 First speak with your high school counselor to find out whether dual enrollment is an option at your high school.
 Keep in mind that entry-level requirements differ from state to state and even between community colleges, however most require that students be at least 16 years old; have a minimum GPA between 2.0 and 3.0; and have taken placement and/or standardized tests.
 Your counselor should also be able to advise you whether these courses are offered on your high school campus so you can avoid commuting to another campus.
 If there aren't any on-campus options than you're best-off approaching your local community colleges.

 Got further questions about dual enrollment?
 The team at Empowerly are happy to assist.
 Our counselors can help you decide whether this is a good option for you and point you in the right direction in your search for college-level courses.